The Hidden 990 Disclosure Trap: When Business and Charity Boards Overlap

 Let’s illustrate this concept with an example:

-If the nonprofit organization grows large enough to file a full Form 990, it would need to disclose that it is controlled by Redrock, along with additional details about the business, including the compensation that Redrock pays to Ava, Chris, and Jordan.
+If the charity grows large enough to file a full Form 990, it would need to disclose that it is controlled by Redrock, along with additional details about the business, including the compensation that Redrock pays to Ava, Chris, and Jordan.
 This may lead to salary information being disclosed to the general public.

 This kind of overlap happens frequently, especially among startups or close-knit business teams launching passion projects together.
 What may feel like a separate side project can end up being treated as connected to the business for IRS reporting purposes.
 That may lead to public disclosures the founders never intended.